We just cancelled a trip to Cancun using our travel insurance, even though we had a great deal, and here’s why.

-Yesterday the U.S. Department of State issued a travel warning for many visitor areas of Mexico.
+3. The U.S. Department of State updated their travel warning for many visitor areas of Mexico.
+“Violent crime, such as homicide, kidnapping, carjacking, and robbery, is widespread.
+The U.S. government has limited ability to provide emergency services to U.S. citizens in many areas of Mexico as U.S. government employees are prohibited from travel to these areas.”
 Travelers are advised to understand the risks in Mexico, in light of increasing violence in that country, primarily associated with drug cartels.

 Here in Hawaii the overall crime rate is the lowest level ever recorded.

-This made us think how Hawaii not only offers overall reasonable prices and tropical beaches but also provides a safe domestic destination.
-To us that adds up to extraordinary value.
+This made us think how Hawaii not only offers overall reasonable prices and tropical beaches but also provides a safe and domestic destination.
+To us that adds up to unprecedented value.

 2. Don’t forget to lock your car and hotel/condo windows and other points of entry too.